 Another exciting aspect of EAP is using mounted work to do Equine Assisted Trauma Processing, which is essentially EMDR (Eye Movement Desensitization and Reprocessing) on horseback.
 The horse’s movement provides the bilateral stimulation for the brain and body to work through traumatic memories so that the toxic emotional residue can be neutralized and cease to control one’s neurological response system.

-I am certified both as a psychotherapist and as a trainer for the Natural Lifemanship model of EAP (www.naturallifemanship.com) and offer this therapy at South Wind Equestrian Center in Leander (www.unbridledconnection.com).
+I am certified both as a psychotherapist and as a trainer for the Natural Lifemanship model of EAP (www.naturallifemanship.com) and offer this therapy at Scattered Oaks Farm in Manor (www.scatteredoaksfarm.net).

 Cost per hour long session is $175.00 which covers the site fee, use of the horses, as well as my fee and that of my horse professional.
 I do not bill insurance for EAP, but the same diagnostic and procedure codes are used for experiential as for traditional talk therapy, so you may submit the coded receipts you receive for your payment to your insurance company for potential reimbursement (subject to your plan’s deductible and other behavioral health coverage provisions).